-This document also addresses the issues communicated through co-production with people in Coventry and Warwickshire about support whilst waiting for an autism or ADHD assessment (2021) The comments from the survey are outlined in the diagram below:
+This booklet addresses some of the issues raised by people who have contacted the neurodevelopmental diagnostic service.
+This document also addresses the issues reported in a survey by people in Coventry and Warwickshire about support whilst waiting for an Autism or ADHD assessment (2021).
+The comments from the survey are outlined in the diagram below: